herskinduk/AutoWrapping/README.md

 Usage
 -----

-1. Copy the AutoWrapping.tt file into your Sitecore Visual Studio project
+1. Choose (new/existing) a Visual Studio project where you want the abstractions/wrapper to reside
-2. Adjust the path to Sitecore.Kernel and Lucene.Net dlls (if needed) at the top of the AutoWrapping.tt file
-3. Add references to System.Configuration, System.Web, Sitecore.Kernel and Lucene.Net in your project
+2. Add references to System.Configuration, System.Web, Sitecore.Kernel and Lucene.Net in your project (AutoWrappingKickstart.tt expects find Sitecore.Kernel in $(ProjectDir)\..\lib)
-4. Run T4 template (right click .tt file and chose "Run Custom Tool")

-Enjoy
+3. Install AutoWrapping.Sitecore nupkg from this myget (**PRE-RELEASE**) feed: https://www.myget.org/F/autowrapping/

+Enjoy!

 Example
 -------

-AutoWrapping.tt generates a file called AutoWrapping.cs containing interfaces and wrapper classes.
+AutoWrappingKickstart.tt generates a file called AutoWrappingKickstart.cs containing interfaces and wrapper classes.
 There are two types of wrappers:

 - Static class wrappers
-- Type without appropriate interface
+- Instance type wrappers

 Here is a code example of how you could use the interfaces and wrappers: